Coldstream-Homestead-Montebello, Baltimore: Sport and recreation

 Across to the northwest is the former site of Municipal Stadium (also known as the Baltimore Stadium) built in 1921-22 for football and rebuilt in 1950 with an upper deck added as Memorial Stadium for the football Baltimore Colts and the baseball Baltimore Orioles professional teams.
 The Memorial Stadium was discontinued by the Colts when they moved to Indianapolis in 1984 and only briefly afterwards used by several other teams such as the Canadian Football League's Baltimore Stallions and the transferred NFL franchise Baltimore Ravens from Cleveland in 1996 to 1998 and also by the Orioles when Oriole Park at Camden Yards was built in 1992.
 It was razed in 2004 after much controversy, and replaced by a mixed development called Stadium Place, consisting of housing and facilities for the YMCA of Central Maryland.

 These two institutions have an important impact on the neighboring C-H-M communities.

 Demographics

 The 2000 United States Census General Demographic Characteristics of CHM show that there are 8,750 residents of which 99% are African American.
-There were 3,265 housing units of which 80% were single unit-attached (rowhomes).
+There were 3,265 housing units of which 80% were single unit-attached (rowhouses).
 84.5 of all housing units were occupied with 55.9% of them being owner-occupied.
 Nearly 32% of the residents are enrolled in school (grades pre-k to 12) and 60% of the residents have attained a high school diploma or better.
 The median family income is (dollars) $27,471.